 - Data extracted in March 2018.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: March 2019.

-Of those acquiring citizenship of an EU-28 Member State, 89 % had previously been citizens of non-EU countries.
-Of these, citizens of Morocco made up the highest numbers, followed by citizens of India, Turkey, Colombia, Albania and Ecuador.
+Of those acquiring citizenship of an EU-28 Member State, 88 % had previously been citizens of non-EU countries.
+Of these, citizens of Morocco made up the highest numbers, followed by citizens of Albania, Turkey, India and Ecuador.

 - 1 Main statistical findings